In every project team, all employees are stakeholders.

 So, easy peasy, right?

-It can be so frustrating when you’re part of a project team that’s just not clicking – when it feels like everyone is working against each other instead of together.
+It can be frustrating when you’re part of a project team that’s just not clicking – when it feels like everyone is working against each other instead of together.
 You might ask yourself, “What’s going on here?
 Why do so many companies seemingly ‘miss the mark’ when putting project teams together?”

 So many questions and even more options!